Minecraft-ORC-Dev/Hardware/ISA.md

   * The Update Number shall update when changes in documentation (ie Rewording of Text or labels)

 When the `Major` version number increments the `Minor` and `Update` numbers shall go to 0.
 When the `Minor` version number increments the `Update` value shall return to 0.

+## Storage

+All Versions of OSRIS shall be stroed in the ISA folder with file names corresponding to its version number using a `-` in place of the `.`.
+These files shall be in the `markdown` format.